GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleSync/README.md

   - Finalize the role assignment by clicking on Next or directly click on Review + assign on the bottom of the
 ## Config preparation
 1) Prepare Config Script
-  - Under Helpers Folder - find Manage-HybridWorkerModules folder and open the script Prepare-ManageModulesConfig.ps1
+  - Under Helpers folder - find HybridWorkerModulesSync folder and open the script Prepare-ManageModulesConfig.ps1
   - Update lines below with your storage account and container details.
   - You can also update other variables like where the script will be store locally on your hybrid worker.
-  - Script also support usage of Azure VM instead of Arc Connected machine.
+  - Script also support usage of Azure VM instead of Arc Connected machine (e.g. for testing purposes)
-  - Make sure that $manageModulesScriptName is same as name of the script inside this folder.
+  - Make sure that $manageModulesScriptName is same as name of the script inside folder HybridWorkerModuleSync

   ``` PowerShell
   param(